ShararAk/Sentinel1-to-Inteferogeam-Preprocessing/README.md

 kml2geojson.main.convert('/path to .kml file/', '/path to save JSON file/Study Area/')
 ```

-Search and download all Sentinel-1 scenes of type SLC over a search polygon, in descending orbit for the year 2015.
+Search and download all Sentinel-1 scenes of type SLC over a search polygon, in descending orbit for a specific time.
 ## command line interface

 ```ruby